suefeng/earth-meteorite-landings/README.md

 ## Other requirements

-- Use a modern JS framework (e.g. React or Vue)
+- Use a modern JS framework (e.g. React or Vue): Uses Next.js with React
-- Consistent look and feel
+- Consistent look and feel: Uses Tailwind CSS
-- Responsive
+- Responsive: could be better with more time, to display the table in more mobile friendly way
-- Uses Material UI
+- Uses Material UI: Uses MUI `DataGrid` with `GridToolbar`

 ## How to run the testing framework locally